 Here are three highlights from the webinar, but we encourage you watch the entire replay of the webinar here:

-- Investigations aren’t just about fact-gathering.
-The investigator’s role is to assess credibility based on all interviews so that the decision-maker can make an informed decision.
+- Workplace investigations aren’t just about fact-gathering.
+The investigator’s role is to assess credibility based on all workplace investigation interviews so that the decision-maker can make an informed decision.
 The analytical standard for assessing credibility takes the following into account: